DATE: Friday 24th– Sunday 26th March 2017

-Daytrippers were thrilled to support our friends at Touretteshero with their takeover of the Tate Exchange for Adventures in Biscuit Land – a three day interactive event for disabled and non-disabled children that ran from 24th-26th of March 2017.
+Daytrippers were thrilled to support our friends at Touretteshero with their takeover of the Tate Exchange for Adventures in Biscuit Land – a three day interactive event for disabled and non-disabled children.

 Previous Touretteshero shows have been described by The Stage website as ‘a celebration of neurodiversity and the poetic energy of Tourette’s’ and by The Guardian as ‘extraordinarily entertaining…an adventure in every way’.
 We were hugely excited to see what Jess Thom and Matthew Pountney would do with their takeover of the Tate Exchange, located in the new Switch House building just behind the iconic Tate Modern art gallery.